 Your boat is certified by NMMA (National Marine Manufacturers Association).
-It requires the manufacturer to install a capacity plate stating the maximum load in pounds (occupants and gear)

-the boat can safely carry under normal conditions, the maximum persons capacity, and, if it is an outboard, the boat's maximum horsepower capacity.
+It requires the manufacturer to install a capacity plate stating the maximum load in pounds (occupants and gear) the boat can safely carry under normal conditions, the maximum persons capacity, and the boat's maximum horsepower capacity.
 This applies to pontoon boats of all lengths.

 The number of persons listed on the capacity label is calculated solely by a formula based on the displacement of the tubes.
 Boating conditions may require fewer occupants on board than indicated on the capacity label.
-Persons capacity is based on an average weight of 141 lbs. each and, ultimately, the number of occupant positions on the boat.
+Persons capacity is based on an average weight of 141 lbs. each (75 kg./165 lbs. in Canada) and, ultimately, the number of occupant positions on the boat.